AdamVStephen/my-learning-zynq/pynq/z1_pmod_dac_project/README.md

 The main control loop is provided by a main function (and hence the driver interface is as a long running service daemon, with a mailbox interface for modifying the control while it is running.

+The Pynq python interface provides the binding between the PynqMicroblaze generic pattern for using MicroBlaze soft core microprocessors to drive lower level peripherals.
+This instantiates a Microblaze processor which loads and runs the main control loop.
+The python interface handles changes to the mailbox interfaces to get functionality changes within the running control program.

+The first exercise is therefore to create a variant of the DA4 driver for the DA2 and to provide a different python wrapper to that code.

+As a secondary exercise, it is proposed to modify the pynq code to expose more of the built-in functionality within the DA4 driver.

+A useful skillset would be to work out how to launch the processes from other types of software.

+Whether it is possible to put FreeRTOS or similar on to a separate Microblaze processor so as to be able to interact with the driver program more directly from the APU Linux is an interesting question.

+It may be possible to achieve this within the EPS32 or Arduino context more simply.

 ## DA2

 The DA2 module looks much more basic with two very small ICs each with only 6 pins.